libretro/docs/docs/library/geargrafx.md

 Required or optional firmware files go in RetroArch's system directory.

 !!! attention
-	 Any CD-ROM System BIOS will work, but some of them are known to be incompatible with certain games.
+	 Any CD-ROM System BIOS will work, but some are known to be incompatible with certain games.

 !!! attention
 	 You can choose the BIOS to use in the core options menu.